 4. Be kind to yourself

 I also want you to be kind to yourself.
-You’re not going to be perfect and you can’t control every situation.
+You’re not going to be perfect, and you can’t control every situation.
 No one can.
-But you can do your homework, be perceptive, be curious, be caring, and share your experiences with others caring for someone living with asthma.
+But you can do your homework, be wise, curious, caring, and share your experiences with others caring for someone living with asthma.